 From humble beginnings

-In 1887, the year of Queen Victoria’s Golden Jubilee, the College launched a fundraising appeal for the erection of a purpose-built headquarters.
-The College’s Council asked Liverpool-born architect Alfred Waterhouse, to draw up plans.
+Five years later in 1887, the year of Queen Victoria’s Golden Jubilee, the College launched a fundraising appeal to erect a purpose-built headquarters.
+The College’s Council asked Liverpool-born architect Alfred Waterhouse to draw up plans.

 Life in the Victoria Building